 Kickboxing is a much more modern sport, but also with ancient origins.
 In the 1950s, Osamu Noguchi, son of a Japanese champion boxer, coined the term “kickboxing.”
 The sport was based off of the 2,000 year old Thai fighting style, “Muay Thai.”

 In boxing, you want to stay close to your opponent so you can land effective punches.
 If you are too far, then you have to lean in and leave yourself susceptible to a counter-attack.
-But in kickboxing, you want to keep more distance than in boxing.
+But in kickboxing, you want to keep more distance.
 The hardest hits come from your kicks, and if you’re too close, you can’t fully extend your leg, limiting the power you get behind it.

 The typical boxing stance is more sideways to limit the amount of available space for an opponent to punch.
 A kickboxing stance is generally more square, since fighters have to be prepared to defend against incoming kicks and punches.
 If a kickboxer tried to use a classic boxer’s stance, they would leave themselves more open to kicks, which are the more serious danger to kickboxers than punches.

-Likewise, if you were to take a step away to dodge punches in a kickboxing fight, as is common in boxing, you would only be giving your opponent more of an opportunity to get a full, hip-rotating kick that would be hard to deflect if you leave too much distance between the two of you.
+Likewise, if you were to take a step away to dodge punches in a KB fight, you would only be giving your opponent more of an opportunity to get a full, hip-rotating kick that would be hard to deflect if you leave too much distance between the two of you.

 While both will help you, they still have their own distinct advantages.
 The main advantage kickboxing has in a street fight is it’s versatility and range.
 Since you’ve been trained to work with your hands, feet, elbows and knees, you have a whole arsenal of attacks at your disposal.